RANGE: Retrieval Augmented Neural Fields for Multi-Resolution Geo-Embeddings: Method

 We consider a dataset with paired geolocations and co-located satellite images $\{g_i, s_i\}$.
 The goal is to learn a meaningful representation for $g_i$ by aligning it with $s_i$, which can be done by minimizing the clip objective \cite{klemmer2023satclip, vivanco2024geoclip, radford2021learning}.
 We have a trainable geolocation encoder $E$, a frozen pretrained image encoder $I$, and a projection layer $P$.
 Let $G_i = E(g_i)$ represent the location embedding, $S_i = {I(s_i)}$ represent the frozen image embedding, and $P_i = P(I(s_i))=P(S_i)$ represent the image embedding obtained from the projection layer for the i$^{th}$ sample.
 We minimize the objective:

 The training process is shown in Figure~\ref{fig:framework}-(a).
-This formulation is identical to SatCLIP~\cite{klemmer2023satclip}, and so we use the pretrained SatCLIP image and location encoders for simplicity.
+We contrastively align the geolocations and satellite images by minimizing their CLIP objective.
+This formulation is identical to SatCLIP~\cite{klemmer2023satclip}, so we use the pretrained SatCLIP image and location encoders for simplicity.
 For query location $g_i$, $S_i$ encodes the high-resolution visual features since $I$ is a powerful pre-trained image encoder.
 Both $P_i$ and $G_i$ encode low-resolution shared information between $g_i$ and $s_i$.
 The resulting geo-embedding, $G_i$, is sub-optimal as it loses unique visual information crucial for many downstream tasks.
 To solve this, we propose a retriever function $R_\tau$ that allows us to approximate the high-resolution information $S_i$ given $g_i$.
 Let $\epsilon$ denote the deviation from the true visual embedding.
 We can then explicitly add the approximate visual information $\hat{S_i}$ to our location embedding $G_i$: